ImTom6/IRP_2026/Methylation Analysis/Methylation_Graphs/README.md

 **R code to take separate .csvs produced by pipelines and combine them into one plot for easier visual clarity.**

+**Files -**

+**Plot_MethAtlas.R:** Takes output .csvs for all patients from the MethAtlas pipeline, and plots composite bar chart of results

+**Plot_UXM.R:** Takes output .csvs for all patients from the UXM_Deconv pipeline, and plots composite bar chart of results

 **References:**

 FC, M. and Davis, T.L.
 (2026) Ggpattern: 'Ggplot2' pattern geoms Available at: https://CRAN.R-project.org/package=ggpattern (Downloaded: 25 July 2026).